Can I Get a New Construction Loan with Bad Credit? Your Options

 • Reserve requirements: 3-6 months (good credit) vs. 6-12 months (bad credit)

-When to Proceed Despite Credit Challenges
+What Are the When to Proceed Despite Credit Challenges?

 Sometimes proceeding with higher-cost financing makes strategic sense: